paluigi/sdmx/doc/walkthrough.rst

 in the successful queries above, the status code is ``200``.
 The SDMX web services guidelines explain the meaning of other codes.
 In addition, if the SDMX server has encountered an error, it may return a Message with a footer containing explanatory notes.
-:mod:`pandaSDMX` exposes footer content as :attr:`.Message.footer` and :attr:`.Footer.text`.
+:mod:`sdmx` exposes footer content as :attr:`.Message.footer` and :attr:`.Footer.text`.

 .. note::

-   :mod:`pandaSDMX` raises only HTTP errors with status code between 400 and 499.
+   :mod:`sdmx` raises only HTTP errors with status code between 400 and 499.
    Codes >= 500 do not raise an error as the SDMX web services guidelines define special meanings to those codes.
    The caller must therefore raise an error if needed.